olivierfriard/boris_docs/index.rst

 * **modifier**, indicates the modifier(s) that was(ere) selected (if any);
 * **comment**, is an open field where the user can add notes.

+A tracking cursor (red triangle) will show the current event.
+This cursor can be positioned above the current event, see `tracking cursor position`_ option in Preferences window.

 A double-click on a row will reposition the media player to the moment of the corresponding event.
-See **Time offset for video/audio reposition** in Preferences window to customize the time offset for media repositioning.
+See `Time offset for media reposition`_ in Preferences window to customize the time offset for media repositioning.